-- Some stick to a specific niche area so that they are recognizable to their target audience.
-These coaches get really good at solving just one problem.
+1. Some stick to a specific niche area so that they are recognizable to their target audience.
+These coaches get really good at addressing just one type of issue or problem.

-- Some coaches work under a broad umbrella that allows them to work with a spectrum of issues - like “relationships” in general.
+2. Some coaches operate under a broad umbrella such as “relationships”.
 They might then coach around all of it: romantic partnerships, friendships, parent-child relations, community, etc.

-- Some coaches build their practice around a technique set or theoretical approach - like Positive Psychology or Wellness Centered Coaching.
+3. Some coaches build their practice around a technique or theoretical approach, like Positive Psychology or Wellness Centered Coaching.

-- And some really do tackle this space as a "jack of all trades", driven by networking connections and word of mouth.
+4. And some really do tackle this space as a "generalist life coach", driven by networking connections and word of mouth.
 People come because they’ve heard from trusted sources that this coach is effective, and therefore want to work with them specifically.

-- And others still break into the field by working for someone else, taking whatever clients are assigned.
-There are so many great coaching companies to align with out there!
+5. Others still break into the field by working for someone else, taking the clients that they are assigned.
+This is a growing field, and there are many great coaching companies to consider affiliating with!

 So, bottom line… as a coach, what do YOU need to know?